icy-comet/hugo-theme-terminal-revived/README.md

 - ...and several more tweaks and fixes that could be reviewed with commit history

 ## TODO
-- [ ] Fix the nosize favicon link in the head partial
 - [ ] Add search function
 - [ ] Review all existing config params
 - [ ] Update example site